vocol/vocol/README.md

 After the above mentioned steps are finished, continue with VoCol configuration by running the command: **bash startup.sh** and then follow steps defined in the section **Configuration of the VoCol Environment**.

-VoCol is tested in OS Ubuntu 14.04 LTS.
+This solution is tested in OS Ubuntu 14.04 LTS.

 ###Working with VoCol